aabbtree77/twinpeekz/README.md

 ## What Not To Do

-* Automatic mesh scale, tighter frustum, rewrite GLTF parsing and loading.
-Perhaps even with goroutines.
+* Automatic mesh scale, tighter frustum, rewrite GLTF parsing and loading, perhaps even with goroutines?

 * Failback/failover to some defaults when it comes to file paths and assets.
 Fix a rusty chain bug with Sponza primitive No. 12.
 It has no
 MetallicRoughnessTexture in Sponza.gltf, so the whole primitive gets dropped.
 Instead, failback to the base color.